 In 2006, Dr. David Jang decided it was time to pursue his passion for mission-field work fulltime.
 Completing his term, he handed over the presidency to Dr. David James Randolph.
 On July 17, 2006 Dr. Randolph received the honor of becoming Olivet University's 2nd University President, while Dr. Jang assumed the role of the University's International President, giving leadership to the school's mission outreach to the farthest reaches of the world.

 The school that Dr. David Jang founded flourished in the years that followed.
 In 2009, the University had received institutional accreditation by the Association for Biblical Higher Education.
 New schools of Language Education and Business were added, as well as expanded authority to offer a full range of degree programs, including the research doctorate.

-During this time Olivet experienced similar growth in the area of key partnerships, particularly with Olivet's Global Partner the World Evangelical Alliance (WEA), where Dr. Jang also serves as a Board member on the WEA North American Council.
+During this time Olivet experienced similar growth in the area of key partnerships, particularly with Olivet's Global Partner the World Evangelical Alliance (WEA), where Dr. Jang also served as a Board member on the WEA North American Council from 2007 until 2018.
 In 2010, Olivet's collaborative relationship with the WEA, which represents over 600 million Christians, produced the World Evangelical Alliance Leadership Institute, providing quality leadership development programs for WEA leaders all over the world.